 The team took two lines of attack; Felix and Gunnar started a petition and Ludwig Heimbach started preparing an exhibition for Bund Deutscher Architekten.
 The petition website received so much support it was quickly overwhelmed and it’s been moved here and, importantly, the press picked up the story.

 Gunnar believes that the campaign cut through the noise because Mäusebunker is universally appreciated among architects and appreciated for Brutalism is a global phenomenon.
 He also notes that it is more sustainable to renew existing structures than demolish and construct new.
 Plus, one can’t overlook the historic value in Mäusebunker.

-‘Whilst Charité has agreed to refrain from destroying the Hygieneinstitut, they remain committed to their plans to extensively remodel the building,’ says Felix.
-This has prompted Gunnar and Felix to keep a close eye on the proposed time schedule, which, of course, is subject now to change because of Covid-19.
-The original intention was to begin to empty out the Mäusebunker this summer, with a demolition date scheduled for this Autumn.
+Charité agreed to refrain from destroying the Hygieneinstitut but remained committed to their plans to extensively remodel the building.
+This prompted Gunnar and Felix to keep a close eye on the proposed time schedule.
+The original intention was to begin to empty out the Mäusebunker tin July 2020, with a demolition date scheduled for the Autumn.

 ‘Its unlisted status means that given a free rein, Charité can make major changes which will destroy the buildings original character.
 Whilst the shell might be saved, its authenticity probably will be lost.’

 The fight went on and now the Mäusbunker and the Hygieneinstitut are saved.
 Felix tells Greyscape: